 Instructors must enter grades into the Final Grade Roster in MyRED.
 There will be no paper grade rosters.
 Only the instructor with grade approval authority for the course will have access to approve the final grades for submission to be posted to the student’s record.
 See Faculty - Final Grades Tutorial for detailed MyRED Final Grade Roster instructions.

-Grades not submitted within five calendar days (excluding Sunday) after the scheduled final exam date, will show "No Report " for that particular course.
+Grades not submitted within five calendar days (excluding Sunday) after the scheduled final exam date, will show 'NR' (No Report) for that particular course.
 Grades will be available to students via MyRED each evening after the grades submitted that day are posted.

 We will try to accommodate emergency situations.
 However, the grades still must be accounted for by the deadline for the last day of final exams.
 Your cooperation in adhering to this schedule is greatly appreciated by students and the staff involved in processing final grades.

-If an instructor does not report a deficiency to Graduation Services, 109 Canfield Administration (0416), 402-472-3635, by the stated deadline, the student will graduate on the basis of the advanced grades on file.
+If an instructor does not report a deficiency to Graduation Services, 402-472-3635 ext 3, by the stated deadline, the student will graduate on the basis of the advanced grades on file.
 If a final grade roster lists a deficient grade for a person who has graduated, the advanced grade will be recorded as the final grade since the deficiency was not reported to Office of the University Registrar before Commencement.

 Faculty members must decide either: